kostasCode/Robotics-I-8.012/BonusPoseDetectionCameraCalibration/README.md

 By sourcing 3d points of intrest we project and tranfrom them to 2d pixel space and then constructing coordinate frames with the following method:

 >[!NOTE]
-> The video was made using manim (3blue1brown python library)
+> This video was made using the mathematical animation engine [manim](https://github.com/3b1b/manim)

 https://github.com/user-attachments/assets/650a4b61-011d-49f1-b729-f656443bfa83